SysAdminDoc/AI_Realism/README.md

 **Batch workflow:** Append `--r 5` in Midjourney for five simultaneous variations.
 Use `--weird 500` for improved creature/non-human rendering.

+> **Practitioner Insight**
+> If a face looks "almost human" but not quite, regenerate or repair before animation.
+Motion amplifies facial errors exponentially.
+NanoBanana is most effective when used as a preventative step, not a rescue tool.

 ---

 ## Removing the AI Aesthetic